NateTheGreatt/modecs/README.md

 The Fir engine inherits [`eventemitter3`](https://github.com/primus/eventemitter3).
 The prime goal of this is to keep communication decoupled throughout all of the game's individual features, supplementing the fact that systems can be added and removed during runtime.

-This creates a powerful paradigm in which you can create entirely "pluggable" features that can interact with previously registered systems.
+This creates a powerful paradigm in which you can create entirely "pluggable" features that can interact with systems both registered and yet to be registered.

 ### Modes